Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Concept in 60 Seconds

-A Free Zone is a bounded geographic area where the Foundation layer runs in production.
+A Free Zone is a bounded geographic area where the basics of life are delivered like utilities.
 Within Zone boundaries, housing, food, healthcare, education, energy, and transit are delivered as infrastructure—unconditionally, without means testing, without paperwork, without bills.
-The AI handles distribution.
-Humans handle edge cases.
+Just as you don’t receive a monthly bill for using the sidewalk, Zone residents don’t receive bills for these essentials.
+AI systems handle distribution logistics (routing food deliveries, scheduling healthcare, managing energy grids).
+Humans handle edge cases that require judgment.

 Think of it this way: you don’t apply for a permit to use the sidewalk.
 You don’t fill out forms to prove you deserve street lighting.
 That’s infrastructure.
-The Free Zone extends infrastructure logic to the full Abundant Foundation: everything you need to live with dignity, delivered like electricity—on, by default, for everyone.
+The Free Zone extends this logic to everything you need to live with dignity—what this book calls the Abundant Foundation—delivered like electricity: on, by default, for everyone.

 The result?
 A demonstration project.
 A proof-of-concept.
 A place where visitors can simply see what post-scarcity looks like, not argue about whether it’s theoretically possible.